 The ambition for flu vaccine coverage is to reach or exceed 75% uptake for people aged 65 years and over, as recommended by the World Health Organisation (WHO).
 In England, flu vaccine uptake in people aged 65 years and over has fluctuated over time between 71% and 75%.
 The WHO target was last met in the winter of 2005-06, when flu vaccine uptake reached 75.3%.
 Notably, there was a drop in flu vaccine uptake to 70.5% in 2016-17, but it has since recovered slightly to 72% in 2018-19.

 Between 2007 and 2017, the UK had some of the highest levels of flu vaccination coverage among those aged 65 and over, compared to other OECD countries.
 In 2017, 72.6% of registered patients aged 65 and over were immunised.
 The Netherlands and the UK consistently have the highest levels of flu vaccine coverage, while Finland, Denmark and Germany generally have the lowest levels of coverage.

 About this data

-OECD data: Influenza vaccination rates refer to the number of people aged 65 and over who have been received an annual influenza vaccination, divided by the total number of people over 65 years of age.
+OECD data: Influenza vaccination rates refer to the number of people aged 65 and over who have received an annual influenza vaccination, divided by the total number of people over 65 years of age.
 In some countries, the data are for people over 60 years of age.
 The main limitation in terms of data comparability arises from the use of different data sources, whether survey or programme, which are susceptible to different types of errors and biases.
 For example, data from population surveys may reflect some variation due to recall errors and irregularity of administration.
-The definition and combarability information are taken directly from the OECD report Health at a Glance 2017.
-Detailed information about the definitions, source and methods for each country can be found here.
+The definition and comparability information are taken directly from the OECD report Health at a Glance 2017.
+Detailed information about the definitions, source and methods for each country can be downloaded here.